>

 As long as there are no formal restrictions and protocols put in place with an employer or bureaucratic structure, financial autonomy is only as solid as your ability to adapt, adjust, and re-imagine yourself and your work schedule based on your passions, motivations, work/life and family demands and desires, and, of course, your ability to make the kind of financial decisions that build stability and success.

-If, on the other hand, you embrace change, thrive in less structured situations, and have enough discipline to manage working habits and expectations with all those considerations, then a more formal business ownership model may be what opens that new door into an exciting, lucrative and profoundly fulfilling career, regardless of which industry or type of venture you’ve opted to build or purchase.
+If you embrace change, thrive in less structured situations, and have enough discipline to manage working habits and expectations with all those considerations, then a more formal business ownership model may be what opens that new door into an exciting, lucrative and profoundly fulfilling career, regardless of which industry or type of venture you’ve opted to build or purchase.

-Even if there’s more you’ll learn along the way and unexpected roadblocks inevitably come with being an independent business owner, that knowledge and personal experience gained — and potential salary gains and rewards that follow.
+Even if there’s more you’ll learn along the way and unexpected roadblocks inevitably come with being an independent business owner, that knowledge and personal experience gained — and potential salary gains and rewards that follow

 Frequently Asked Questions